 Portrait of Tom Robbins

-Thomas Eugene Robbins (born July 22, 1932) is an American novelist.
-His most notable works are "seriocomedies" (also known as "comedy drama").
-Tom Robbins has lived in La Conner, Washington since 1970, where he has written nine books.
-His 1976 novel Even Cowgirls Get the Blues was adapted into the...
+Thomas Eugene Robbins (July 22, 1932 – February 9, 2025) was an American novelist.
+His most notable works are "seriocomedies" (also known as "comedy dramas").
+Robbins had lived in La Conner, Washington, since 1970, where he wrote nine of his books.
+His 1976 novel Even Cowgirls Get the Blues was...

 More quotations from Tom Robbins